 - Deny a request for accommodations, academic adjustments and/or auxiliary aides and services if, based on the assessment of AAS, an individual fails to provide the required documentation, the documentation does not demonstrate the need for the requested accommodation, documentation is outdated in relation to the current educational situation, and/or the requested accommodation imposes a fundamental alteration to a program, service or activity.

-- Practice non-discrimination in accordance with state and federal laws by evaluating current and prospective students without regard to their disability.
+- Practice non-discrimination in accordance with federal and state laws by evaluating current and prospective students without regard to their disability.

-- Provide, in a timely faction, information regarding policies and procedures to students with disabilities and assure its availability in accessible formats upon request.
+- Provide, in a timely fashion, information regarding policies and procedures to students with disabilities and assure its availability in accessible formats upon request.